inspektor-gadget/inspektor-gadget/docs/guides/sigsnoop.md

 ```

 Indeed, it is waiting for signals to be sent.
-So, in *an other terminal*, `exec` the container and send one signal:
+So, in *another terminal*, `exec` the container and send one signal:

 ```bash
 $ kubectl exec -ti debian -- sh -c 'sleep 3 & kill -kill $!'